spec-framework/documentation/output/chapters/SpecReusability.pier.md

-The others methods are two getters, a method to set the default size, and a method to set the UI title\.
+The other methods are two getters, a method to set the default size, and a method to set the UI title\.
 Their implemenations are detailled in code [1\.18](#ex_browser_others)\.